Similes for Confident with Explanation and Examples

 Examples:

-1. She handled the group project as confident as a captain steering a ship, and everyone followed her direction.
+1. She handled the group project as confidently as a captain steering a ship, and everyone followed her direction.

-2. He spoke as confident as a captain, although the discussion became challenging.
+2. He spoke as confidently as a captain, although the discussion became challenging.

 3. She stood as confident as a captain in a storm, yet remained calm.